pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 0.9.7 =
+WordPress users should upgrade to this version.
+It contains a fix for a bug that could lose data in checkbox survey questions.
+A "Does not apply" option was added for slider questions.
+There are also some improvements to graphs and usability.

 = 0.9.6 =
 WordPress users should upgrade to this version as it contains a security fix.